-We and Ford have entered into an Employee Transition Agreement dated as of April 1, 2000.
-This agreement covers the transfer of employment of the employees (other than the Ford Hourly

-Employees covered by the Hourly Employee Assignment Agreement discussed above) engaged in the Visteon business to Visteon and provides for the transition of employee benefit plans and programs.
-As of separation, Ford will transfer the employees who are presently assigned to the Visteon business to us, other than the Ford Hourly Employees and inactive employees.
+We and Ford have entered into an employee transition agreement dated as of April 1, 2000.
+This agreement covers the transfer of employment of the employees (other than the Ford hourly employees covered by the hourly employee assignment agreement discussed above) engaged in the Visteon business to Visteon and provides for the transition of employee benefit plans and programs.
+As of separation, Ford will transfer the employees who are presently assigned to the Visteon business to us, other than the Ford hourly employees and inactive employees.
 Inactive employees will be transferred when they return to work.
 We will recognize each employee's term of service with Ford for purposes of our benefit plans and programs.
 We have agreed to assume any collective bargaining agreements that apply to the employees.
 We plan to pay each employee at the same base salary or hourly rate they had at Ford.
 We also have agreed to adopt substantially comparable benefit plans and programs in the aggregate for the U.S. employees as were in effect at Ford and to continue such programs for at least four years after the spin-off.
 However, if Ford makes changes in their benefit programs during those four years, we may make comparable changes as well.

 With respect to U.S. pensions, we have agreed to provide the pension for future service for all employees.
 Ford has agreed to retain the pension obligations for Ford Retirees (those who had worked in the Visteon business and had retired prior to the spin-off) and for the past service of two groups of employees.
-The first group ("Group I") are those employees who as of the first day of the month coincident with or preceding the date of spin-off (the "Benefit Transition Date") are eligible for an immediate normal or regular early retirement under the General Retirement Plan ("GRP"), a defined benefit pension plan sponsored by Ford.
-The second group ("Group II") are those employees who as of the Benefit Transition Date have combined age and service that is at least sixty points, giving one point for each year of age and service, and who could meet the eligibility requirements under the GRP for a normal or early pension on a time for time basis while employed at Visteon.
-For Group I and II, Ford will recognize service at Visteon after the Benefit Transition Date for purposes of eligibility to participate and eligibility for benefits, but not for benefit calculation purposes.
-Ford also will recognize the base salary paid at Visteon after the Benefit Transition Date for purposes of calculating the final average pay-related benefits under the GRP.
-Ford will calculate the GRP benefit based on the benefit rates in effect on the retirement date.
-We will reimburse Ford annually for (i) the costs of future benefit increases for Group I and II past service; (ii) the effect of average salary increases we grant Visteon employees that exceed the average Ford merit increase by one-half percent in any given year; and (iii) the incremental cost of early retirement incentive
+The first group, or group 1, are those employees who as of the first day of the month coincident with or preceding the date of the spin-off, which we refer to as the benefit transition date, are eligible for an immediate normal or regular early retirement under the general retirement plan, a defined benefit pension plan sponsored by Ford.
+The second group, or group 2, are those employees who as of the benefit transition date have combined age and service that is at least sixty points, giving one point for each year of age and service, and who could meet the eligibility requirements under the general retirement plan for a normal or early pension on a time for time basis while employed at Visteon.
+For group 1 and 2, Ford will recognize service at Visteon after the benefit transition date for purposes of eligibility to participate and eligibility for benefits, but not for benefit calculation purposes.
+Ford also will recognize the base salary paid at Visteon after the benefit transition date for purposes of calculating the final average pay-related benefits under the general retirement plan.
+Ford will calculate the general retirement plan benefit based on the benefit rates in effect on the retirement date.
+We will reimburse Ford annually for:

+- the costs of future benefit increases for group 1 and 2 past service; - the effect of average salary increases we grant Visteon employees that exceed the average Ford merit increase by one-half percent in any given year; and

+• the incremental cost of early retirement incentive programs.